stasjok/syncoid-formula/README.md

 ### syncoid.install

-This state installs syncoid script.
+This state installs syncoid script and its dependencies.

 ### syncoid.clean